Truyen-bo/JAVA-FUNDAMENTAL/Breaking_the_Surface/README.md

 4. Virtual Machines: Java Virtual machine (JVM), implemented in software, running inside their electronic gadgets.
 When your friends run your program, the virtual machine reads and runs the bytecode.
 # What you'll do in Java
 You'll type a source code file, compile it using the javac compiler, and then run the compiled bytecode on a Java virtual machine.

 For example:

 ![alt text](image-1.png)
 # Speed and memory usage
 When Java was first released, it was slow.
 But soon after, the HotSpot VM was created, as were other performance enhancers.
-While its's true that Java isn't the fastest language out therr, it's considered to be a very fast languge - almost as fast as languages like C and Rust, and much faster than most other languages out therr.
+While its's true that Java isn't the fastest language out there, it's considered to be a very fast languge - almost as fast as languages like C and Rust, and much faster than most other languages out there.

 Java has a magic super-power -- the JVM.
 The JVM can optimizr your code while it's running, so it's possible to create very fast applications without having to specialized high-performance code.
 But full disclosure compared to C and Rust, Java uses a lot of memory
+# Code structure in Java
+- In a source file, put a class.
+- In a class, put methods.
+- In a method, put statements.

+.
+What goes in a source file?

+A source code file (with the .jave extension) typically holds one class definition.
+The class represents a piece of ypur program, although a very tiny application might need just a single class.
+The class must go within a pair of curly braces.

+.
+What goes in a class?

+A class has one or more methods.
+For example: In the Dog class, the bark method will hold instructions for how the Dog should bark.
+Your methods must be declared inside a class (in other words, within the curly braces of the class).

+.
+What goes in a method?

+Within the curly braces of a method, write your instruction for how that method should be performed.
+Method code is basically a set statements, and for now you can think of a method kind od like a function or procedure.